datafy-io/terraform-provider-mongodb/docs/resources/collection.md

 ### Optional

 - `validation_action` (String) Action to take when validation fails.
 Can be 'error' or 'warn'.
-(Default: 'error')
 - `validation_level` (String) Validation level for the collection.
 Can be 'off', 'strict', or 'moderate'.
-(Default: 'strict')
 - `validator` (String) JSON string for validator (without the $jsonSchema prefix).

 ### Read-Only